Humanities classes often fulfill Core Requirements. Check out the attirbutes below to see how you can walk through your Core with us!

 The course begins by considering modern critiques of religion that help us understand our own uses and abuses of religion.
 We then inquire whether it is responsible to love and believe in a Christian God.
 In doing so, we must consider the possibility that God reveals Himself precisely to help us know and love God.
 After investigating claims about revelation, we turn to theological questions that arise out of the experience of having a relationship with God.
 We conclude with a dramatic investigation of the major themes of the course.
 Attribute: CTHL

-It has been said that a crisis in humanism--an insufficient understanding of the human person--underlay the manifold political, social, and historical tragedies of the twentieth century and their ongoing repercussions.
-In this course, we will attempt to engage the major questions confronting us in the twentieth-first century by examining fundamental aspects of the human experience, from birth through death, and considering how to pursue the good in the dramatic unfolding of human life.
-We will consider together the manifold strange wonders that make us human, including food, family, friendship, education, work, and love.
+It has been said a crisis in humanism, i.e. an insufficient understanding of the human person, underlies these manifold political and historical tragedies of the twentieth century, and that it lies at the heart of our own uncertainties and anxieties about ourselves as students, persons, and creatures.
+In this course we will attempt to engage the major questions confronting us in the twenty-first century by examining fundamental aspects, from birth through death, of the human experience and considering how to pursue the good in the dramatic unfolding of human life.
+Like Everyman in the medieval morality play, we shall ask and try to answer, “Who am I?,” “What should my life contain?,” “What should its form be?” and “Where should it lead me?”

 Department of Humanities